bradleyg/nserv/README.markdown

 ## TODO:
 * Allow installation as a user other than root
-* Use a Procfile for main application server file
+* Use a Procfile to choose the main application file
 * Restart servers on machine reboot